dart-archive/www.dartlang.org/src/site/downloads/windows.markdown

   Use it to interactively test and debug Dart web apps without first compiling them to JavaScript.

 For client-side Dart work, you might want to download *both* tools.
 If you're working on server-side Dart, all you need is the `dart-sdk`:

 {% prettify sh %}
 choco install dart-sdk -version <version>
 choco install dartium  -version <version>
 {% endprettify %}

-For example, to download version 1.11.0:

-{% prettify sh %}
-choco install dart-sdk -version 1.11.0 choco install dartium  -version 1.11.0
-{% endprettify %}
+The current stable version is
+<span class="editor-build-rev-stable">[calculating]</span>.

 {% comment %}
 To choose the dev channel version, use `-dev<dev-version>`.
 For example:

 {% prettify sh %}
 choco install -y dart-sdk -version 1.12.0-dev.2.2 choco install -y dartium  -version 1.12.0-dev.2.2
 {% endprettify %}
 {% endcomment %}